Iran vows 'harsh' response to US killing of top general

 “Tonight’s airstrike risks provoking further dangerous escalation of violence.
 America – and the world – cannot afford to have tensions escalate to the point of no return,” she said in a statement.
 She said Congress was not consulted on the strike and demanded it be “immediately” briefed on the situation and the next steps.

-Democratic presidential candidate Joe Biden said Trump had “tossed a stick of dynamite into a tinderbox," and like other Democratic White House hopefuls criticized Trump's order, saying it could leave the U.S. “on the brink of a major conflict across the Middle East."
+Democratic presidential candidate Joe Biden said Trump had “tossed a stick of dynamite into a tinderbox," saying it could leave the U.S. “on the brink of a major conflict across the Middle East."
+Other Democratic White House hopefuls also criticized Trump's order.

 But Trump allies were quick to praise the action.
 “To the Iranian government: if you want more, you will get more,” tweeted South Carolina Sen. Lindsey Graham.